brennv/palette/README.rst

 ===============================
-generic
+palette
 ===============================

-A generic flask app for templating.
+A palette flask app for templating.

 Preview the app on Heroku_.